How do thieves get my information?

 It is vital that the business community acts now to implement and follow better information handling processes.
 The following areas need to be considered when measuring your information handling security.

-- Access- Who has access?
+- Access - Who has access?
 Is it on a need to know basis and access audited?
 Is there password control over systems?
-Is there a cafeteria worker asking your child for his/her SSN prior to receiving lunch?
+Is there a cafeteria worker asking a child for his/her SSN prior to receiving lunch?
 Did you do a background check on those who have access to personal information of employees and customers?
 Do temps have access to secure info?

 a SSNout loud where it can be overheard?
 The public display, useand exchange of SSN (including on membership cards carried in wallets) needsto be reconsidered.
 You place people at much higher risk when you do so.